JiraJedi/jirajedi.github.io/_posts/2023-02-28-Jira-Manage-More-Teams-For-One-Backlog.md

 ## Solution Overview
 We want a single backlog that a Product Owner can control the priorities of and work with teams to distribute tasks so that they appear in their respective backlogs and boards.
 To do this we:
 -  Create Components that correspond to their respective teams.

 - Assign Components to issues.

 - Modify the filters of Team Boards to include any issues that have the team's Component assigned to them.

-✅ Team Boards/backlogs now show the issue from the original backlog.
+==✅ Team Boards/backlogs now show the issue from the original backlog.==

 ## How To Implement The Solution